 After 1945, migration from the Rust Belt and the Northeast sharply increased Florida's population.

-The majority of Florida state symbols were chosen after 1950.
+The majority of Florida's state symbols were chosen after 1950.

-Florida has been listed as a swing state in presidential elections since 1952, voting for the losing candidate only twice in that period of time.
+Florida has been listed as a swing state in presidential elections since 1952.

 From 1952 to 1964, most voters were registered Democrats, but the state voted for the Republican presidential candidate in every election except for 1964.

-Before the construction of routes under the Federal Aid Highway Act of 1956, Florida began construction of Florida's Turnpike.
+Before the construction of routes under the Federal Aid Highway Act of 1956, Florida began construction of a long cross-state toll road, Florida's Turnpike.

-In 1956, students at Florida A&M University organized a bus boycott in Tallahassee to mimic the Montgomery bus boycott.
+In 1956, students at Florida A&M University began organizing a bus boycott in Tallahassee.

 In 1957, the bus boycott in Tallahassee succeeded in integrating the city's buses.